kytrinyx/therapeutic-refactoring/README.md

 ### Duplicated Tests

-With this I mean tests that test the same thing in many ways, instead of designing a better test.
+By this I mean tests that test the same thing in many ways, instead of designing a better test.